Risk Factors Dashboard

 Use of open source software could introduce security vulnerabilities, impose unanticipated restrictions on our ability to commercialize our products and services, and subject us to increased costs

-Our use of artificial intelligence technologies may not be successful and may present business, compliance, and reputational risks
+Our use of AI technologies may not be successful and may present business, compliance, and reputational risks

-We use, and are expanding our use of, machine learning and artificial intelligence ("AI") technologies in our products and processes.
+We use, and are expanding our use of, machine learning and AI technologies in our products and processes.
+If we fail to keep pace with rapidly evolving AI technological developments, or fail to launch products that are competitive, our competitive position and business results may be negatively impacted.
 If we fail to keep pace with rapidly evolving AI technological developments, our competitive position and business results may be negatively impacted.
+If our competitors or other third parties incorporate AI technologies, such as emerging generative and agentic AI, into their products and processes more quickly or more successfully than us, this could impair our ability to compete effectively.
+Our use of AI technologies, including generative and agentic AI, requires resources to develop, test and maintain such products, which is costly.
 Our use of AI technologies requires resources to develop, test and maintain such products, which is costly.
-Our use of AI technologies will require resources to develop, test and maintain such products, which could be costly.
 Despite our investments in, and commitment of resources to, the development of AI products and technologies, we may not be successful in generating revenues from these efforts.
 In addition, third parties may be able to use AI to create technology that could reduce demand for our products and services.

-The introduction of AI technologies, particularly generative AI, into new or existing offerings may result in new or expanded risks and liabilities, due to enhanced governmental or regulatory scrutiny, litigation, compliance issues, ethical concerns, confidentiality, data privacy or security risks, as well as other factors that could adversely affect our business, reputation, and financial results.
+The introduction of AI technologies, particularly generative and agentic AI, into new or existing offerings may result in new or expanded risks and liabilities, due to enhanced governmental or regulatory scrutiny, litigation, compliance issues, ethical concerns, confidentiality, data privacy or security risks, as well as other factors that could adversely affect our business, reputation, and financial results.
+For example, AI technologies can lead to unintended consequences and errors, including generating content that appears correct but is factually inaccurate, misleading or otherwise flawed, or that results in unintended biases and discriminatory outcomes, which could harm our reputation and expose us to liability.
 If the content, analyses, or recommendations that AI applications assist in producing are, or are alleged to be, deficient, inaccurate, unreliable, misleading, biased, discriminatory or otherwise flawed, any of which may not be easily detectable, our business and reputation may be adversely affected.
 Use of AI technologies, and the evolving legal, regulatory and compliance framework for AI, could impact our ability to protect our data and intellectual property, as well as vendor and client information, and could expose us to intellectual property or other claims by third parties.
 Use of AI technologies may also increase risks related to cyberattacks or other security incidents or result in a failure to protect confidential information.
 Because AI technology is highly complex and rapidly developing, it is not possible to predict all of the legal, operational or technological risks that may arise relating to our use of AI.
+These risks include the possibility of enhanced governmental or regulatory scrutiny, litigation or other legal liability, compliance issues, ethical concerns, negative client perceptions, confidentiality or security risks, as well as other factors.
+Any of these issues could materially adversely affect our business, financial condition or results of operations.

 Strategy and Market Demand Risks

-Competition in our industry may cause price reductions or loss of market share
+Competition in our industry may cause price reductions or loss of market share, or limit our growth or profitability

 The continued shift from active to passive investing could negatively impact user count growth and revenues